maryvilledev/cnvm/README.md

 - The install host must be able to reach each of the target cnvm nodes over 22/tcp

 1. On the install host, pull the deployment container from DockerHub: `docker pull gonkulatorlabs/cnvm`
-2. Run the container with the following flags:
+2. On the install host, run the container with the following flags:
     -  `-v /path/to/ROOT/ssh/key:/keys/priv` | Map the node's **root** ssh key to `/keys/priv`
     -  `-v /path/to/ROOT/ssh/key.pub:/keys/pub` | Map the node's **root** ssh public key to `/keys/pub`
     -  `-e NODES=1.1.1.1,2.2.2.2,3.3.3.3` | Set `NODES` to a comma-separated list of IP addresses